 Trent said she and her husband are from West Windsor in Mercer County.
 His support was critical for the venture.

-Trent said she wanted a license in part because she is a long-time consumer of cannabis and is currently a patient.
+Trent said she wanted a license because she is a long-time consumer of cannabis and is currently a patient.
 She noted many still think of a consumer as a lazy stoner addict.

-“I don’t feel like I give off that aura,” Trenton said, noting it’s important as a respected professional to normalize her consumption.
+“I don’t feel like I give off that aura,” Trenton said.
+She noted it’s important as a respected professional to normalize her consumption.

-She noted as a parent, eventually, she will have to address cannabis use with them and find an appropriate way to discuss it as an industry leader in the state.
+Trent noted as a parent, she will have to address cannabis use with them.
+And find an appropriate way to discuss it as an industry leader in the state.

-“I wanted to transition out of my job in the public sector, and I really wanted to do something that I loved,” Trent said regarding her reason for wanting a license.
+“I wanted to transition out of my job in the public sector.
+I really wanted to do something that I loved,” Trent said regarding her reason for wanting a license.

-“After I had my two children, I wanted to work for myself, and I wanted to do something entrepreneurial,” she said.
+“After I had my two children, I wanted to work for myself.
+I wanted to do something entrepreneurial,” she said.

 Trent noted that her husband’s support was crucial.